PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

 - A [Device Management account](https://portal.mbedcloud.com/login).

-    **Note:** The account needs to have **Secure device access** and **Workflow management** feature activated.
-You can [raise a request](https://portal.mbedcloud.com/contact) to get those features enabled.
-To create access policies and jobs, you also need **Administrator** privileges in the account.
+    **Note:** You must have **Secure device access** and **Workflow management** features activated in the account needs to have.
+You can [open a request](https://portal.mbedcloud.com/contact) to have these features enabled.
+You also need **Administrator** privileges in the account to create access policies and jobs.

-- An [ST DISCO-L475VG-IOT01A](https://os.mbed.com/platforms/ST-Discovery-L475E-IOT01A/) device on which you install the [workflows-with-secure-device-access-client application]((https://github.com/armPelionEdge/workflows-with-secure-device-access-client/blob/master/README.md).
+- An [ST DISCO-L475VG-IOT01A](https://os.mbed.com/platforms/ST-Discovery-L475E-IOT01A/) device on which you install the [workflows-with-secure-device-access-client application](https://github.com/armPelionEdge/workflows-with-secure-device-access-client/blob/master/README.md).

     An IoT device on which you will securely execute the workflows.